 Diagnosis and symptoms

-Many people, particularly gay and bisexual men, don’t know they have HIV for many months, even years.
-If you have been diagnosed late, you still may feel well.
+Many people don’t know they have contracted HIV for many months, even years.
+If you have been diagnosed late, you may still feel well.

 Common symptoms are:

 - Swollen glands

 Everyone deals with the initial diagnosis in their own way.
 You will have your own feelings and reactions to work through.
 There is no right or wrong way to respond.

 Working out where your HIV status fits into your identity may take a little while, or it may be a relatively simple process for you.
 We all have many words we use to describe parts of ourselves; words for our gender, job, sexuality, ethnicity, race and beliefs.
 Taking time to work out where your

 HIV status fits in with your identity can be a helpful process.